Business Proposal and Business Plan: What’s the Difference?

 An invited proposal is submitted in response to an advertisement from a potential client.
 A good example is government agencies inviting contractors to bid on a particular service.

-Alternatively, businesses request a proposal from a group of suppliers they’re willing to consider as prospective clients.
+Alternatively, businesses request for proposals from a group of suppliers they’re willing to consider as prospective clients.

 Non-invited proposals